 Millie testified, too, of course, as did many other people, but only the defendant had been there and only she knew what had happened, and she gave powerful, emotional testimony that caused my employer to comment later that it was surprising that Miss Armstrong hadn't had more success in her chosen profession.

 The biggest factor in her exoneration, however, was her attorney, a lawyer from out of town named Tamara Nelson.
-She clearly outclassed Mr. Barris, the county attorney, at every stage of the trial.
+She completely outclassed Mr. Barris, the county attorney, at every stage of the trial.
 We had more dealings with Miss Nelson later.

 The tail's second section was Patricia Devane.
 She was not tried, and, after her children arrived to claim their inheritance, she left as soon as she could, to return to California.
 I have no idea what happened behind the scenes, of course, but I'm fine with that.